Hua Xin: Legacy

-On the other hand, Hua Xin was disparaged in the classic Chinese Novel, Romance of the Three Kingdoms.
+On the other hand, Hua Xin was disparaged in the classic Chinese novel Romance of the Three Kingdoms.
 As related in the novel, he was serving Cao Cao, when a plan to assassinate Cao Cao, was discovered.
 Since it had been instigated by Empress Fu, Cao Cao dispatched him with a detachment of soldiers to the palace.
 The empress was hiding but he found her and dragged her out by her hair.
-The novel then offers an assessment of Hua Xin's character that begins by repeating his description in Chen Shou's "Records of Three Kingdoms".

-It notes he was a member of a renown trio of scholars known as the "Dragon" and was referred to as the Dragon's Head.
-The novel quotes an apparently fictious poem, which, in the Moss Roberts translation, ends with the lines For one day spent, Cao Cao's cruelty to abet: / A name forever cursed, "Dragon Pate" [Dragon Head].
+The novel then offers an assessment of Hua Xin's character that begins by repeating his description in Chen Shou's Records of Three Kingdoms.
+It notes he was a member of a renowned trio of scholars known as the "Dragon" and was referred to as the Dragon's Head.
+The novel quotes an apparently fictitious poem, which, in the Moss Roberts translation, ends with the lines For one day spent, Cao Cao's cruelty to abet: / A name forever cursed, "Dragon Pate" [Dragon Head].

 The C. H. Brewitt Taylor translation of the poem differs but makes the same point: